mdda/getting-to-aha-with-tpus/README.md

     - Framework being promoted as PyTorch-user-friendly
   + Negatives:
     - Early days (PROVEN)
-    - `gemma` example in [`nnx` docs code](https://flax.readthedocs.io/en/latest/guides/gemma.html) does not work
+    - `gemma` example in [`nnx` documentation](https://flax.readthedocs.io/en/latest/guides/gemma.html) does not work
       * [PR submitted to fix glaring error(s)](https://github.com/google/flax/pull/4587)
     - `nnx.jit` of Transformer forward pass proven to take &gt;60Gb RAM during compilation
+      * (it would only not crash the VM if the instance had &lt;70Gb available RAM)
-      * Therefore impractical for use on Colab/Kaggle
+      * Therefore impractical for use on Colab/Kaggle == DEAD END
 * [Google-DeepMind `gemma` library]() in JAX `flax.linen` (i.e. *old* style)
   + Positives:
     - The library actually works with Gemma2